Generalized Feller processes and Markovian lifts of stochastic Volterra processes: the affine case: Generalized Feller semigroups and processes

-We now give a version of the Kolmogorov extension theorem, which has not be shown so far.
+We now give a version of the Kolmogorov extension theorem, which has not been shown so far.
 Notice that standard versions of the extension theorem, i.e.~for Borel spaces or in case of inner-regular measures on topological spaces, see \cite{alibor:06}, do not apply in this case.
-Still the proof is quite standard, see \cite{bor:95}.
+One can, however, apply the Daniell-Kolmogorov theorem.